Vinit-source/RgVeda-Challenge-IIP/README.md

 # Vedic Sage: An Interactive Rigveda Storyteller

-An immersive application that brings the ancient hymns of the Rigveda to life through AI-powered storytelling, visual animations, and synthesized audio, all guided by the persona of a wise Vedic Sage.
+An immersive application that brings the ancient hymns of the Rigveda Samhita to life through AI-powered storytelling, visual animations, and synthesized audio, to provide the user a personalized experience of knowing Rigveda.
+Specially built for Indians to explore in their own language.

 ## Access the Application